Enhanced Signing

 DEFINITION AND DESCRIPTION

-- Curve warning signs
+- Supplemental warning plaques

-- Advanced intersection warning signs
+- Advance intersection warning signs

-- Larger signs
+- Dual-mounting signs

-- Chevron signs
+- Increasing size of signs

 - Supplemental beacons